Azure/azure-cli/doc/xplat_cli_migration.md

 environment on our [Installation Guide](https://github.com/Azure/azure-cli/blob/master/doc/preview_install_guide.md).

 Once installed, you can run `az configure` and follow the steps to setup the Azure CLI 2.0 as well as help login.
-Once this step is complete you should be to use both CLIs.
+Once this step is complete you should be authenticated to use both CLIs.

 ## Important new concepts in the Azure CLI 2.0
 Here is a quick list of some new and changed concepts that can help you understand the new tool.